The Asterinas Book

 Requirements

-Currently, OSDK only works on x86_64 ubuntu system.
+Currently, OSDK is only supported on x86_64 Ubuntu systems.
 We will add support for more operating systems in the future.

 To run a kernel developed by OSDK with QEMU, the following tools need to be installed: